Tutorial

 CO2_0

-Second, we can use the retrieved MTK model and access its CO2_0 parameter:
+Second, we can use the retrieved MTK model and access its CO2_0 field, which will return the symbolic variable:

 Third, we can use a Symbol corresponding to the variable name.
 This is typically the simplest way.